transformationflow/transformationflow.github.io/docs/index.md

 Transformationflow OÜ is a [Google Cloud Partner](https://cloud.google.com/find-a-partner/partner/transformationflow-%C3%96u), headquartered in Estonia (EU).

-We are a remote, specialist team of Google Cloud Certified [Professional Data Engineers](https://cloud.google.com/learn/certification/data-engineer) who build data automation solutions, capabilities and [products](products.md) on Google Cloud.
+We are a remote, specialist team of Google Cloud Certified [Professional Data Engineers](https://cloud.google.com/learn/certification/data-engineer) who build data automation solutions and [libraries](libraries.md) on Google Cloud.
 We have been working exclusively with Google Cloud and BigQuery since 2017.

 ## What we do
-We design, build, manage and license serverless Google Cloud data automation solutions, capabilities and products.
+We design, build, manage and license serverless Google Cloud data automation solutions and [libraries](libraries.md).

 ## How we do it
 We use [BigQuery](https://cloud.google.com/bigquery) as a foundation, in addition to complementary Google Cloud products such as: